 School Science Trip to Cologne

 This is also the perfect destination for a cross-curricular tour.
-Join with your German department and explore Cologne, with its famous Cathedral, Lindt Chocolate Museum and take a boat trip to discover the beautiful Rhine Valley.
+Join with your German department and explore Cologne and its famous cathedral, savour the delicious chocolate at the Lindt Chocolate Museum and take a boat trip to discover the beautiful Rhine Valley.

 |Day 1||Travel from the UK||Arrive in time for evening meal|